students-experiments/ride-share-project/README.md

 **Specializations**
   * Cloud:
     - Firebase for database CRUD functionalities and easy integration with other Google services
-  * Front-end:
-    - Vue and/or React to make the UI look smoother and friendlier

 # Installation
-*TBD*\
+*TBD*
-No known installations needed for Firebase, React, or Vue to be downloaded/loaded on your computer.
+No known installations needed for Firebase, Express-React Views to be downloaded/loaded on your computer.